 However, formula feeding beyond 12 months may not be necessary.
-According to the CDC, toddlers older than 12 months do not need infant or toddler formula (4).
+According to the CDC, toddlers older than 12 months do not need infant or toddler formula like a younger baby would need (4).
 Instead, you can serve them whole cow milk or fortified cow milk.
 Babies older than 12 months consume a wide variety of solids to grow, develop, and meet their nutritional needs.
 Whole cow milk can become an addition to the balanced diet and provide the baby with nourishment.

 Note: For toddlers with growth lapse, developmental delays, kidney issues, or iron-deficiency anemia, a pediatrician might recommend using formula instead of whole cow milk.

 Whole cow milk is most suitable for toddlers as it contains fat that can aid in their growth and brain development (7).
 It also has calcium and vitamin D necessary for bone, teeth, and muscle development.
 It is not advisable to feed low-fat or skimmed milk (no-fat milk) to babies younger than two years.

 Parents consider soy milk if the baby is allergic or intolerant to cow milk or dislikes the taste of cow milk.
 Research shows that individuals with milk allergy may also have an allergy to soy (8).
 Also, commercial soy milk available in the supermarket may not be appropriate for babies.
 Speak to a pediatrician for the best type of soy milk for your baby.